milasudril/geosimd/README.md

 In computer graphics it is common to use homogenous coordinates.
 This requires that points and vectors has an extra coordinate that should be 1 for points and 0 for vectors.
 To enable this behaviour, there has to be a type called `enable_homogenous_coordinates_t` in the vector space struct.

+## Unit "vectors"

+In a normed space, there are unit "vectors".
+Unit "vectors" are not fully vectors.
+They only support multiplication by a scalare, which result in a proper vector.
+This means that a unit "vector" always has unit length.

 ## Angles

 GeoSIMD features two models for an angle.
 A `rotation_angle` is inteded to be used as a representation of the total rotation of an object (mod 2 pi).
 A `turn_angle` can be used to increment or decrement a `rotation_angle`.
 The difference between two `rotation_angle`s results in a `turn_angle`.
 Furthermore `turn_angles` can be multiplied by a scalar.
 Thus, a `turn_angle` is the vector between two points of type `rotation_angle`.